The U.K., facing a scary coronavirus strain, is running a high-stakes, real-world vaccine experiment

 A real-life test for coronavirus vaccines

 Britain’s vaccination campaign began on Dec.
-8, and scientists say they should soon be able to begin to measure how well at least the first jabs are protecting the population.
+8, and scientists say they should soon be able to measure how well at least the first shots are protecting the population.

-Early results from Israel, which is also moving quickly to vaccinate, suggests that a first dose of the Pfizer-BioNTech vaccine reduced positive tests for coronavirus by a third.
+Early results from Israel, which is also moving quickly to vaccinate, suggests that a first dose of the Pfizer-BioNTech vaccine reduced positive tests for the coronavirus by a third.

-The vaccination rollout in Britain has gone surprisingly smoothly, given the government’s failure to launch a “world-beating” test-and-trace program and its stumbles getting personal protective equipment into hospitals in the early days of the pandemic.
+The vaccination rollout in Britain has gone surprisingly smoothly, given the government’s failure to launch a “world-beating” test-and-trace program and its stumbles in getting personal protective equipment into hospitals in the early days of the pandemic.

-Britain’s vaccinations are now taking place at more than 1,300 sites, including hospitals, doctors’ offices and pharmacies, horse racing courses, town halls, cathedrals, arenas, a shuttered cinema and a mosque.
+Britain’s vaccinations are now taking place at more than 1,300 sites, including hospitals, doctor’s offices and pharmacies, horse-racing courses, town halls, cathedrals, arenas, a shuttered cinema and a mosque.

-Experts say that while there have been some problems — London Mayor Sadiq Khan complained the hard-hit capital hasn’t gotten its fair share of doses yet — the country has been able to scale up quickly, in part because of its centralized, top-down National Health Service system.
+Experts say that although there have been some problems — London Mayor Sadiq Khan complained that the hard-hit capital hasn’t received its fair share of doses yet — the country has been able to scale up quickly, in part because of its centralized, top-down National Health Service system.

 “If you tell 30,000 GP doctors to do something, they will do it, and you can make it happen relatively quickly,” said Nigel Edwards, chief executive of the Nuffield Trust, a London-based health think tank.

-Officials aim by mid-February to have given a first round to 15 million people, including nursing home residents and caregivers, front line health-care workers, those with other illnesses that put them at extreme risk, and everyone 70 and above.
+Officials aim by mid-February to have given a first round to 15 million people, including nursing home residents and caregivers, front line health-care workers, those with other illnesses that put them at extreme risk, and everyone age 70 and older.

-But to get a shot to as many people as possible, the government is delaying second doses — administering boosters up to 12 weeks out, rather than the recommended three to four weeks.
+But to get vaccines to as many people as possible, the government is delaying second doses — administering boosters up to 12 weeks out, rather than the recommended three to four weeks.

 AstraZeneca’s trials included some doses scheduled as far as 12 weeks apart.
-Pfizer, though, has warned it doesn’t have evidence to support such a long delay, and the British Medical Association on Sunday said the second doses of the Pfizer vaccine should be delayed no more than six weeks.
+Pfizer, though, has warned that it doesn’t have evidence to support such a long delay, and the British Medical Association on Sunday said the second doses of the Pfizer vaccine should be delayed no more than six weeks.

-Other countries are watching the British experiment, hoping success here will mean they, too, can spread available doses further while waiting for additional shipments.
+Other countries are watching the British experiment, hoping success here will mean that they, too, can spread available doses further while waiting for additional shipments.

 Studying a more contagious strain

-Pfizer and Moderna have said laboratory testing showed their vaccines would be effective against the virus variant that has emerged in Britain.
+Pfizer and Moderna have said laboratory testing showed that their vaccines would be effective against the virus variant that has emerged in Britain.
 But researchers caution that the hopeful results must be seen in the real world.

 The variant, first detected in London and southeast England, may be 30 to 70 percent more transmissible, having evolved to bind more tightly to human cells, easing entry and replication, virologists have found.
 It may also be more deadly.